eugenius123/grammable/README.md

 [Grammable](http://grammable-eugene-yu.herokuapp.com/)

 Grammable is an instagram clone with the ability for users to sign, create posts that contains pictures, and comment on any of the posts that are online.
-This app was built with a Test-Driven-Development approach.
+This app was built with a Test-Driven-Development approach using rspec.

 This project was built over a week and utilizes Rails/PostgreSQL on the backend and Bootstrap on the front-end.